geneweb/geneweb/bin/gwd/README.md

 It means that you could run **harmful** code if you do not control the source of compiled.

-i.e you should not run plugins using the `-unsafe-*` options unless you are developping your own plugin.
+i.e you should not run plugins using the `-unsafe_*` options unless you are developping your own plugin.

 *Reliable* plugins are the ones accepted by `-plugin` and `-plugins` option.